The-AVR/AVR-2022/docs/content/software/gui/_index.md

 2022-05-15T16:05:21.915846,vrc/vio/confidence,"{""tracker"": 41}"
 ```

+To stop recording, click the "Stop recording" button.
+This will stop writing to the
+log file.

 You can do a lot of things with this data.
 For example,
 you can plot how your drone flew through 3D space using
 `matplotlib` and `pandas`: